devesh95/Reddit-Viewer-Chrome-Extension/README.md

 # Reddit-Viewer-Chrome-Extension
 Classier in-browser viewer for Reddit that makes your surfing experience on Reddit just so much better.

+Update -- Version 1.1
+* You can now search by posts or by subreddits.
+* Click on subreddit labels in posts to directly search for posts in that subreddit.
+* Infinite scroll applies for both kinds of search results.

 To use the beta release version first download the entire project as a zip file.
 Next:

 1. Visit chrome://extensions in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox:  The menu's icon is three horizontal bars. and select Extensions under the Tools menu to get to the same place).